rezawikan/noted/RxJS/RxJsAngular.md

 - `reduce` : same with javascript operators, allows you to calculate the value and only emit one value.
 - `map` : allows you to restructuring the data.
 - `pluck` : allows you to pick the a value based on key.
+- `tap` : allows you to debug the value using `console.log`.
+- `finalize`: allows you to debug the last value of observable.
 - `takeUntil` : allows you to emit the value until the condition is false.
 - `takeWhile` : allows you to emit the value while the condition is true.
 - `distinctUntilChanged` : allows you to make sure the current value is change and different from the previous value.